 David W. Brown has helped guide the strategic direction for nonprofit and other mission-focused organizations throughout his more than 30–year career.
-At Temple, he is an assistant professor of instruction in Klein College and serves as faculty advisor of the student chapter of the Black Public Relations Society.
+At Temple, he is an associate professor of instruction in Klein College and serves as faculty advisor of the student chapter of the Black Public Relations Society.
 Before joining Temple, he served as executive director of the West Philadelphia Alliance for Children—a nonprofit focused on child literacy by opening and operating previously closed public elementary school libraries.
 He is also founder of the Marketing Collaborative, a nonprofit that provides strategic marketing services to other Philadelphia nonprofits, and has run or owned five advertising and public relations agencies over the course of his career.

 A graduate of Duquesne University—where he majored in Journalism—Brown is also a graduate of Eastern Baptist Theological Seminary (now Palmer Theological Seminary), where he earned a master’s degree in Theology with a focus on Public Policy.